-What is wisdom?
 What is the difference between wisdom and knowledge?Question: "What is wisdom?
 What is the difference between wisdom and knowledge?"

 Answer: Wisdom and knowledge, both recurring themes in the Bible, are related but not synonymous.
 The dictionary defines wisdom as “the ability to discern or judge what is true, right, or lasting.”
 Knowledge, on the other hand, is “information gained through experience, reasoning, or acquaintance.”
 Knowledge can exist without wisdom, but not the other way around.
 One can be knowledgeable without being wise.
 Knowledge is knowing how to use a gun; wisdom is knowing when to use it and when to keep it holstered.